dkuffofficialcs50/bank-loan-system-analytics/README.md

 # bank-loan-system-analytics
-This project utilised the four supervised learning technique to classify and make predictions on a dataset of credit lender/bank customer information. however, all Identifiers have been removed before using the data set.
-For this Analysis,  we will Utilize the four major techniques of supervised learning which include;

-Decision Tree,
-Logistic Regression,
+In this study, a dataset of customer information from banks and credit lenders was classified and predicted using four supervised learning techniques.
+However, before using the data set, all Identifiers were eliminated.
+We will use the four main supervised learning approaches for this analysis, which are as follows:

-Discriminant Analysis, and
+Discriminant analysis, K-Nearest Neighbors, Decision Tree, and Logistic Regression
-K-Nearest Neighbours

-All these techniques were carried out using R Studio and the Data set Provided is named CREDIT 14.
-A powerpoint presentation of findings is attached to this Repository.
+R Studio was used to perform each of these procedures, and the provided data set is called CREDIT 14.
+There is a powerpoint presentation of the findings in this repository.